Experienced Water Well Drilling Company Serving Saskatchewan

 This is a 4.5-inch hole that we use to verify target formation, evaluate the distribution of particle size in the cuttings, confirmation of depth, and relative quality of the water in the formation.
 We use his mudded hole to run an Elog into the mudded hole (with out casing).
 Our Elog runs SPR, SP and Gamma.
 This logging evaluates the best potential for water supply with measurements to the inch.
 It allows for the greatest accuracy so screens can be places to yield the greatest quantity of water.
 Our minimum footage is 100ft.
 We drill this with the intent of using this test hole and ream it into the well.

-Wolvering Drilling Inc. is an established and trusted water well drilling company that has been serving Saskatchewan residents and municipalities since 2003.
-We take pride in our dedication to provide all of our customers with great service and high quality water wells.
+Wolvering Drilling Inc. is an established and trusted water well drilling company that has been proudly serving Saskatchewan residents and municipalities since 2003.
+We take pride in our dedication to provide all of our customers with great service and high quality water wells constructed with superior materials and built to stand the test of time.

 COST FACTORS FOR DRILLING water wells: